Adrian-Garcia/Financial-Analyst/README.md

 python3 manage.py test <app_to_test>
 ```

-Tests are located in `tests.py` file
+Tests are located in tests directory

 ## Future functionalities (ordered by priority)
 1. Machine Learning models to predict stock price